evanhantman/CardLists/README.md

 ## How to Contribute

 We welcome contributions to expand and enhance this repository.

 To contribute:

+1. Read our handy [HOWTO](HOWTO.md) on creating your own JSON Releases
-1. Fork this repository
+2. Fork this repository
-2. Add or update a card set in JSON format
+3. Add or update a card set in JSON format
-3. Ensure your JSON complies with the provided JSON schemas
+4. Ensure your JSON complies with the provided JSON schemas
-4. Submit a pull request with a description of your changes
+5. Submit a pull request with a description of your changes

 All pull requests are validated against our JSON schemas to ensure data consistency.
 Validation must pass for the request to be merged.